Muneeb-Ullah0/PythonAutomateProject/README.md

-This is my first SQA Automation
+This is my first SQA Automation practice file